DenyT17/Pokemon_Battle_Predict/README.md

 ![Matplotlib](https://img.shields.io/badge/Matplotlib-%23ffffff.svg?style=for-the-badge&logo=Matplotlib&logoColor=black)

 ## Description
-In this project i analyze and prepare pokemon dataset.
-Thanks to which i can make prediction on pokemon battles winners.
-I find pokemon with the best win ratio and with most number of wins.
+In this project i analyze and prepare pokemon dataset.I find pokemon with the best win ratio and with most number of wins.
+I train model with the best with the greatest possible accuracy.At the end I make simple GUI to visualisation pokemon battle winner prediction.
+I will reguraly upadte code and description.

 ## Project stages